Higman-Thompson groups and profinite properties of right-angled Coxeter groups: Coxeter groups and graph products of groups

 Let $G$ be a group and $H, L\leqslant G$ be two non-conjugate subgroups.
 By definition $H$ is \emph{conjugacy separable} from $L$ if there exists a homomorphism $\varphi\colon G\to F$, with $F$ finite, such that $\varphi(H)$ is not conjugate to $\varphi(L)$.
 A group $G$ is said to be \emph{subgroup conjugacy separable} if any two finitely generated non-conjugate subgroups of $G$ are conjugacy separable.
 For example all limit groups are known to be subgroup conjugacy separable by \cite{ChagasZalesskii2016}.

 We call $G$ \emph{finite subgroup conjugacy separable} if any two non-conjugate finite subgroups of $G$ are conjugacy separable.
-We call $G$ \emph{conjugacy separable} if any two non-conjugate cyclic subgroups of $G$ are conjugacy separable.
+We call $G$ \emph{conjugacy separable} if any two non-conjugate elements of $G$ are remain non-conjugate in some finite quotient.

 Being (subgroup) conjugacy separable should not be confused with being \emph{locally extended residually finite} (LERF) also known as \emph{subgroup separable}.
 This latter property states that every finitely generated subgroup $H\leqslant G$ is separable from every element $g\in (G - H)$ in a finite quotient.
 Namely, for each such $g$, there exists $\alpha\colon G\to F$, with $F$ finite, such that $\alpha(g)\notin\alpha(H)$.